emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag option is only used in the request messages of blockwise operations.

-The Request-Tag mechanism can be applied independently on the server and client sides of CoAP-CoAP proxies as are the block options, though given it is safe to forward, a proxy is free to just forward it when processing an operation.
+The Request-Tag mechanism can be applied independently on the server and client sides of CoAP-to-CoAP proxies as are the block options, though given it is safe to forward, a proxy is free to just forward it when processing an operation.
-CoAP-HTTP proxies and HTTP-CoAP proxies can use Request-Tag on their CoAP sides;
+CoAP-to-HTTP proxies and HTTP-to-CoAP proxies can use Request-Tag on their CoAP sides;
 it is not applicable to HTTP requests.

 ## Request-Tag Processing by Servers ## {#request-tag-processing}